joachimneumann/Calculator/README.md

 ### privacy policy

 What information does the Application obtain and how is it used?
 The only input of the app are the keys of the calculator.
 The app does not collect any data.
 The app does not store data.
-The app does not connect to the Internet.
+The app does not connect to the Internet - except for using Apples In-App Purchase.

 If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact me via email at joachim@joachimneumann.com